gauravnehare/practice-programs/README.md

 int arr_columns: number of columns, int arr[size][size]: an array of integers

-Return
-int: the absolute diagonal difference
+This function Returns int: the absolute diagonal difference

-Input Format
-The first line contains a single integer, n, the number of rows and columns in the square matrix.
+Input Format: The first line contains a single integer, n, the number of rows and columns in the square matrix.

-Output Format
-Return the absolute difference between the sums of the matrix's two diagonals as a single integer.
+Output Format: Return the absolute difference between the sums of the matrix's two diagonals as a single integer.

-Sample Input

-number of rows & columns: 3
+Sample Input: number of rows & columns: 3
 11  2  4
 4  5  6
 10  8 -12

-Sample Output
+Sample Output:
 15

 Explanation: